digdeeproots/docs.digdeeproots.com/test-improvements-example/6c-use-builder--helpers.md

 ---
 title: Simpler Helpers
+subtitle: Extracted code out of the helpers into the builders
 ---

-# Simplified Helpers
-## Extracted code out of the helpers into the builders

 ```csharp
 public class InitialData : DisposableBase